 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to the 18 states, along with Washington, DC, that experienced the most extreme home price declines and high unemployment rates as a result of the economic crisis.

 Through the Hardest Hit Fund, California was awarded nearly $2 billion in funds to help eligible homeowners avoid foreclosures by way of four programs, which are collectively called Keep Your Home California (get an Overview of Keep Your Home California).
 Each program provides a different type of financial assistance to low and moderate-income homeowners.
 The four programs are:

 (To learn about the other programs in Keep Your Home California, visit our California Foreclosure Law Center.)

 The Mortgage Reinstatement Assistance Program (MRAP) helps homeowners avoid foreclosure by providing funds to reinstate a delinquent mortgage loan.
 (Learn more about the California foreclosure process.)

 The assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property.
-After three years, the subordinate lien will be released.
+After five years, the subordinate lien will be released.
 You only need to repay the loan if you sell the home for a profit or refinance (and take cash out) during that time.

 Additionally, your existing mortgage and the property securing that mortgage must meet the below criteria.